 - If you are a student with a permanent disability enrolled in an adult basic education or apprenticeship program, you can apply for the Canada-Saskatchewan Grant for Services and Equipment for Students with Permanent Disabilities without applying for a student loan.
 You may also be eligible for the Provincial Training Allowance.

-- Students with disabilities are not required to make the fixed student contribution.
-Students are expected to contribute to their educational costs by providing a fixed student contribution up to $3,000 per year.
+- Students with disabilities are not required to make a fixed student contribution.
+Students are expected to contribute to their educational costs by providing a fixed student contribution of up to $3,000 per year.
 There is no fixed student contribution for students with permanent disabilities, Indigenous students, students with children and students who are, or were, Crown wards.
 Therefore, these students may be eligible to receive more loan funding.

-You can find the Student Loan Application page here.
+You can find the Student Loan Application page HERE.